 Although it is not every month that you have to pay a visit to the local doctor, you still need to take into consideration monthly health insurance costs, and unforeseen illness or emergency situations.

 The average monthly healthcare costs, specifically in terms of insurance costs, for a couple living in Spain, is around €222, which is approximately $260.

-Here is a guide to healthcare in Spain.
+Here is a guide to accommodation in Spain.

 Activity Costs in Spain

 There are so many things to see and do in Spain, especially if you are newly relocated and have not yet seen it all.
 Luckily, not everything worth seeing costs you money.
 With so many attractions, you can keep yourself busy playing ‘tourist’ in your (now) own country.

 However, we recommend you keep a pocket money budget of around €450 for entertainment expenses – that is approximately $530.
 This includes date nights trying out different restaurants in your local neighborhood.